Honors College History

 • 1962: The University Senate approved Honors Programs for the College of Arts and Sciences

-• 1963: Adoption of 13 formalized departmental honors programs announced
+• 1963: 13 formalized departmental honors programs announced

 10 Honors seminars first appeared in the University course catalog in 1968